SCOTT HARLAN P.E.

 Salinas, California 93908

 My name is Scott Harlan and I am a professional mechanical engineer based in Salinas, California.
 I have designed and managed for a variety of companies around the world as both an employee and engineering consultant.
-This design experience has included agricultural equipment, trailers, military vehicles, motorcycles, and aircraft ground support equipment.
+This design and management experience has included prototype agricultural equipment, trailers, military vehicles, motorcycles, and aircraft ground support equipment.

 Cruiser motorcycle with rigidly mounted engine required extensive fatigue analysis on components.
+Design changes could not interfere with achieving the best possible fit and finish.

 Aircraft cargo loader incorporates a conveyor system capable of conveying left/right, forward/backward, and rotating 15,000 pound cargo containers in a slim 6" depth